 A.3.2.2.1 Test purpose and Environment

 The purpose of this test is to verify the requirements in Clause 7.3 for WLAN AP measurements.
-The UE shall send wlan-MeasurementInformation IE including WLAN measurements for each AP indicating at least wlan-AP-Identifier (BSSID) and RSSI as stated in TS 36.355 [3].
+The UE shall send wlan-MeasurementInformation IE including WLAN measurements for each AP indicating at least wlan-AP-Identifier (BSSID) and RSSI (if reporting of RSSI is supported by the UE as indicated by the UE in the LPP PROVIDE CAPABILITIES message).

 In this test, there are cell1 (E-UTRAN FDD) and 6 WLAN APs transmitting beacon signals at least every 102.4 ms. There is an active LTE connection between the SS and the UE and the measurements are performed in RRC_CONNECTED state.
 The beacon signals from different APs shall be received at different time slots or in non-overlapping frequency channels.
 Non-overlapping frequency channels shall be at least 25 MHz apart in the WLAN 2.4 GHz band and at least 20 MHz apart in the WLAN 5 GHz band.
 The APs are transmitting in 3 non-overlapping frequency channels in the same WLAN Frequency Band.
 There are 2 APs in every channel.
 The test consists of two successive time periods, with duration of T1 and T2, respectively.
 WLAN-RequestLocationInformation message shall be provided to the UE during T1.
 WLAN Access Points only transmit signal during T2.